Skip to content

 • Note the effort in the weight pan.

-• Calculate the mechanical advantage and velocity ratio.
+• Calculate the velocity ratio.

 • Repeat the experiment with different loads.